What is a grading?

 In most martial arts, a student’s progress and experience level is indicated by their wearing of a coloured belt.
 These belts are attained by a periodic assessment which is known as a Grading Examination.

 The grading examination is a very important part of a student’s progress in the martial arts, especially so for the junior and lower ranked grades where the whole structure of the training syllabus is based on working towards the examination.

 The first part of the assessment is based on the students regular attendance, attitude and effort in class.
 It is assumed that a student has a minimum 75% attendance (the vast majority have 90%+), and shows a consistently good effort and attitude in class.
 If a student has poor attendance or doesn’t make a consistent effort in class, this will be a factor in their grading assessment.

 In the week before the final examination, we review main syllabus requirements in class and make some initial notes.
 These sessions should be taken seriously as they are an important part of the grading process and do have a significant bearing on the overall result.

 - Grading Examination

 This is the ‘main’ grading session, scheduled on the Sunday before graduation, where the students are tested formally in front our Master Instructor and black belt coaching team.
 This is where the students final result is decided and the opportunity to earn the higher ‘+’ and ‘A’ grades.

 We hold grading examinations on a regular schedule, and this pattern is fixed every year.

-The gradings dates are based on holding the graduation event on the the last Thursday of each quarter in March, June and September (a week earlier in December to avoid clashing with christmas).
+The gradings dates are based on holding the graduation event on the the last Thursday of each quarter in March, June and September, and the last Thursday before Christmas in December (unless that’s xmas eve, in which case it will be a week earlier)

 The grading exam is held on the Sunday prior to the graduation which usually puts it around the 20th-25th of the month, with the pre-grading sessions held in normal class time during the preceding week.